The PLA is responsible for receiving complaints concerning licensed brothels. You may wish to make a complaint about:

-- safety and health problems in a licensed brothel
+- safety problems in a licensed brothel

 - people younger than 18 years working in a licensed brothel